-This steam locomotive contains a smoke unit that outputs smoke through the smokestack on the boiler of the engine.
+This diesel locomotive contains a smoke unit that outputs smoke through the exhaust stack(s) of the engine.
 The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits a harmless smoke.
 The smoke is then forced out of the stack by a small electric fan.

 With a few easy maintenance steps, you should enjoy trouble-free smoke unit operation for years.

-• When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack.
+When preparing to run this engine, add 15-20 drops of smoke fluid through the MIDDLEsmokestack.
 We recommend M.T.H.
 ProtoSmoke fluid (a small pipette of ProtoSmoke fluid is included).
 Do not overfill the unit or the fluid may leak out and coat the interior engine components.

-• If you choose not to add the fluid (or have already added the fluid but choose to run smokefree), turn off the smoke unit control (Full Counter Clockwise Position) located under the tender body.
+If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (Fig. 4) by turning to full Counter Clockwise Position).
 Failure either to add fluid to the unit or to turn it off may damage the smoke unit heating element and/or wicking material.